-- Ancillary Services: If applicable, provided pursuant to Schedules 1 through 6 and 9 of this Tariff. - 3) Direct Assignment Facilities Charges: If applicable. - 4) Real Power Losses: Provided pursuant to Schedule 10 of this Tariff. - 5) Peak/Off-Peak Periods: For hourly service, the on-peak period extends from hour ending (HE) 0700 through HE 2200, Mountain Daylight Saving Time, at such times when Mountain Daylight Saving Time is the prevailing time in El Paso, Texas, and extend from HE 0800 through HE 2300, Mountain Standard Time at such times when Mountain Standard Time is the prevailing time in El Paso, Texas, in each case Monday through Saturday, exclusive of NERC holidays.
+- 1) Ancillary Services: If applicable, provided pursuant to Schedules 1 through 6 and 9 of this Tariff. - 2) Direct Assignment Facilities Charges: If applicable. - 3) Real Power Losses: Provided pursuant to Schedule 10 of this Tariff. - 4) Peak/Off-Peak Periods: For hourly service, the on-peak period extends from hour ending (HE) 0700 through HE 2200, Daylight Saving Time, at the location where service is provided, at such times when Daylight Saving Time is the prevailing time, and extends from HE 0800 through HE 2300, Standard Time, at the location where service is provided, at such times when Standard Time is the prevailing

+- time, in each case Monday through Saturday, exclusive of NERC holidays.
 All other hours are off-peak periods for the purpose of determining hourly service rates.
 For daily service, on-peak periods are Monday through Saturday, exclusive of NERC holidays.
-Off-peak daily rates apply on Sundays and NERC holidays. - 6) Discounts: Three principal requirements apply to discounts for transmission service as follows (1) any offer of a discount made by the Transmission Provider must be announced to all Eligible Customers solely by posting on the OASIS, (2) any customer-initiated requests for discounts (including requests for use by one's wholesale merchant or an Affiliate's use) must occur solely by posting on the OASIS, and (3) once a discount is negotiated, details must be immediately posted on the OASIS.
-For any discount agreed upon for service on a path, from point(s) of receipt to point(s) of delivery, the Transmission Provider must offer the same discounted transmission service rate for the same time period to all Eligible Customers on all unconstrained transmission paths that go to the same point(s) of delivery on the Transmission System.

-7) Resales: The rates and rules governing charges and discounts stated above shall not apply to resales of transmission service, compensation for which shall be governed by section 23.1 of the Tariff.
+Off-peak daily rates apply on Sundays and NERC holidays. - 5) Discounts: Three principal requirements apply to discounts for transmission service as follows (1) any offer of a discount made by the Transmission Provider must be announced to all Eligible Customers solely by posting on the OASIS, (2) any customer-initiated requests for discounts (including requests for use by one's wholesale merchant or an Affiliate's use) must occur solely by posting on the OASIS, and (3) once a discount is negotiated, details must be immediately posted on the OASIS.
+For any discount agreed upon for service on a path, from point(s) of receipt to point(s) of delivery, the Transmission Provider must offer the same discounted transmission service rate for the same time period to all Eligible Customers on all unconstrained transmission paths that go to the same point(s) of delivery on the Transmission System. - Resales: The rates and rules governing charges and discounts stated above shall not apply to resales of transmission service, compensation for which shall be governed by section 23.1 of the Tariff.